dillionhuston/fast-api-example/README.md

 ## Local Setup

-After installing Python, Poetry and Task, you can run the example setup task which will configure the Poetry virtual environment and install the pre-commit hooks:
+After installing Python 3,11, Poetry and Task, you can run the example setup task which will configure the Poetry virtual environment and install the pre-commit hooks:

 ```bash
 task setup-local